 Hertfordshire schools and educational establishments are encouraged to use this framework and to adapt it to their own setting.
-It is advised that all schools should be familiar with the Hertfordshire Policy on the use of Restrictive Physical Intervention.
+It is advised that all schools should be familiar with this policy on reducing the need for Restrictive Interventions in schools.

-This policy is written for schools or settings which have adopted Hertfordshire Steps which is the local authority's preferred approach to supporting positive behaviour management in schools and settings.
-The Steps approach forms part of the authority's behaviour strategy.
+This policy is written for schools or settings which have adopted Therapeutic Thinking Hertfordshire Steps which is the local authority's preferred approach to supporting positive behaviour management in schools and settings.
+The Therapeutic Thinking Steps approach forms part of the authority's behaviour strategy.
 It has been agreed through the SEND Executive and forms part of Hertfordshire's Local Offer.